NinaWie/joint_identification_and_control/README.md

     * Change the save path for this new dataset
     * Use a lower dataset size - This is just for starting, actually the data will be collected during evaluation
 * Train the controller
-    * In `train_cartpole.py` specify the dataste you want to use in the `train_img_controller` function.
+    * In `scripts/train_image_cartpole.py` specify the dataste you want to use in the `train_img_controller` function.
     * Execute the script with `train_img_controller(None, config, not_trainable="all", base_image_dyn=baseline_dyn)` in the bottom, where `baseline_dyn` is now the path to the dynamics model trained above

-### Train cartpole contact dynamics
+### Train cartpole with state action history

-BRANCH: contact_dyn

 * Collect dataset with target dynamics:
-    * Run `python evaluate_cartpole.py -d 3000` This collects 3000 samples with half of them with the contact force and half of them without
+    * Run `python scripts/evaluate_cartpole.py -d 3000` This collects 3000 samples with half of them with the contact force and half of them without
 * pre-train controller on state-action history without modified dynamics
-    * Use bottom part in `train_cartpole.py` for that
+    * Use bottom part in `scripts/train_cartpole.py` for that
     * Generate dataset with no contact dynamics
     * Using self play and the dataset to train a controller --> Basically this is a normal cartpole controller, just that it does not only see the last state, but instead the last x states
 * Finetune dynamics: